mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

 A task can only get a port by creating it or transfering send/recv rights to another task.
 To make things easier, in addition to its init duties, `launchd` also maintains a registry of names to Mach ports.
 A server can use the bootstrap port to register: `bootstrap_register(bootstrap_port, "com.foo.something", port_send)`, then subsequently another task can retrieve that send right via `bootstrap_look_up(bootstrap_port, "com.foo.something", &retrieved_send)`.
 To make things more confusing, `bootstrap_register` was deprecated requiring developers to implement the ["port swap dance"](https://stackoverflow.com/a/35447525/1516373) workaround: the parent task creates a new port and overrides the child task's bootstrap port, then the child task creates a new port and passes the send right to the parent, finally the parent sends the actual bootstrap port to the child (i.e. over the newly established communication channel) so it may set the bootstrap port back to its correct value.

 So, back to the question: what's an XPC pipe?
 From the launchctl symbols we listed above, there is a `xpc_pipe_create_from_port`.
 Some online digging revealed headers with the function definition and example usages in [Chromium sandbox code](https://chromium.googlesource.com/experimental/chromium/src/+/refs/wip/bajones/webvr/sandbox/mac/pre_exec_delegate.cc).
 So, an XPC pipe can be made from a Mach port.
-I am unsure how to describe them: it looks to be a way to say "this Mach port can serde XPC objects"?
+I am unsure how to describe them: it looks to be a way to say "this Mach port can serialize XPC objects"?
 At any rate, let's break on it:

 ```c
 xpc_pipe_t xpc_pipe_create_from_port(mach_port_t port, int flags);